As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 If they don’t cater to your diet or for some reason you literally can’t bring yourself to eat the Japanese food option (Booooo!) then it’s just an excuse to bring a few more snacks from the list!

 There are TONS of Japanese artists you could listen to, but I think Lo-Fi is the best music to survive your flight to Japan.
 Or at least music without words.

 - It forces you to imagine – You’ll be thinking about how many bowls of ramen you can guzzle down until you feel sick!

 - It’s built to create an atmosphere – It’s great for Japanese hype without giving too much away

-- There are countless sub-genres – Whilst some lo-fi might be fast paced and heavy, others will may have a softer beat to help you focus or chill out during your flight.
+- There are countless sub-genres – Whilst some lo-fi might be fast-paced and heavy, others will have a softer beat to help you focus or chill out during your flight.

 Want to learn more?